FIESELER Fi 103R-4 REICHENBERG

 Dr Peter Haydn-Smith, Guy Thomas, Chris Samson, Ann & Bob McNae,

-Robin & Alan Glover, Peter Shepherd, Graham Hukins, Norman Franks,
+Robin & Alan Glover, Peter Shepherd, Norman Franks,

 Trevor & Caroline Matthews, Dennis & Jean Wickenden, Michael Hukins,